Professor JOHN COETZEE -PATRON

 ADAM FREUDENHEIM - TRUSTEE

-Adam Freudenheim was born and raised in the United States and has worked in publishing for fifteen years, including at Granta Books, at Yale University Press (London) and at Penguin Books where he was Publishing Director of Penguin Classics and Reference from 2004-2012.
-Adam is currently Publisher and Managing Director of Pushkin Press, which focuses on bringing the best stories from around the world to British and American readers.
-Adam has been a trustee of the London Library since 2009 and is an executive committee member and trustee of the Leo Baeck Institute (London) and a member of the Athenaeum.
+Adam Freudenheim was born and raised in the United States and has worked in publishing since 1998, including at Granta Books, at Yale University Press (London) and at Penguin Books where he was Publishing Director of Penguin Classics and Reference from 2004-2012.
+Adam is currently Publisher and Managing Director of Pushkin Press which focuses on bringing the best stories from around the world to British and American readers.
+Adam is currently also a trustee of the Poetry Archive and a Member of the Man Booker Prize Advisory Council.
+He is a former trustee of The London Library and the Leo Baeck Institute.

 Tom Gaffney - council